BrianMorse12604/cse15l-lab-reports/index.md

 ## Lab Report 1
 Find the first lab [here](CSE15L%20Lab1/lab-report-1.html).
 It is a tutorial on the basics of setting up Visual Studio Code, Git, and learning some basic terminal commands.

+## Lab Report 2
+Find the second lab [here](CSE15L%20Lab2/lab-report-2.html).
+It goes into creating a basic server and its uses, debugging code using JUnit, and what was recently learned.